4/29/2020

 speaker

-John Peasher
+John Pescher

-Good morning and thank you all for joining us today.
-I'm going to start with the Safe Harbor language.
-Then I will turn it over to Terry, Derek and John for brief remarks followed by your questions.
-Other members of our management team will also participate in the Q&A. Statements made on this call and in other reference documents on our website that are not historical facts are forward-looking statements.
+Good morning, and thank you all for joining us today.
+I'm going to start with the safe harbor language.
+Then I will turn it over to Terry, Derek, and John for brief remarks, followed by your questions.
+Other members of our management team will also participate in the Q&A. Statements made on this call and in Other reference documents on our website that are not historical facts are forward-looking statements.
 These statements are not guarantees of future performance.
-They involve risks, uncertainties and assumptions that are difficult to predict.
+They involve risks, uncertainties, and assumptions that are difficult to predict.
 Therefore, actual outcomes and results may differ materially from what is expressed or implied in any statements.
-More detailed information about factors that may affect our performance can be found in our filings with the SEC which are on our website.
+More detailed information about factors that may affect our performance can be found in our filings with the SEC, which are on our website.
 Lastly, the final page of our earnings release, you will find a reconciliation between GAAP and non-GAAP measures.
 With that, I would like to turn the call over to Terry.

 speaker